Follow these steps to help your overweight horse subsist on fewer calories.

 Nielsen cites a study on grazing muzzles published in the May 2013 edition of the Journal of Equine Veterinary Science in which researchers showed ponies’ forage intake decreased significantly (on average by 83%) when they wore muzzles.

-One of Siciliano’s graduate students, Emily Glunk, now of the University of Minnesota, recently studied grazing muzzles and found that if plants were upright, some muzzled horses could eat just as much as those without muzzles.
+One of Siciliano’s graduate students, Emily Glunk Meccage, MS, PhD (now an extension forage specialist and assistant professor at Montana State University, in Bozeman), studied grazing muzzles and found that if plants were upright, some muzzled horses could eat just as much as those without muzzles.

 “Grasses that tend to bend over (perennial ryegrass, Kentucky bluegrass) are harder to eat through a muzzle than the more upright grasses like meadow fescue and reed canarygrass,” Siciliano says.
 “She found you can reduce horses’ pasture intake with a grazing muzzle, but some are crafty and manage to eat more than you’d think.”
 In Siciliano’s own studies, however, he observed that muzzles do slow horses’ grass intake effectively.

 There are various types of muzzles on the market, so find one that works for your horse and his situation.
 “You may have to experiment to find one that fits and stays on, and make it comfortable for your horse,” Gray says.